imoetoo/Decentralized-Exchange-Platform/README.md

    Lit is in dev mode.
 Not recommended for production!
 See <https://lit.dev/msg/dev-mode> for more information.
    ```

-6.Once compiled, you can open your web browser and navigate to <http://localhost:3000> - This opens the frontend interface of the DEX application.
+6. Once compiled, you can open your web browser and navigate to <http://localhost:3000> - This opens the frontend interface of the DEX application.

 ### 3.3 Configure Frontend to connect to Local Blockchain